saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 ---

-## 4. Hierarchical Synthesis
+## 4. Hierarchical Design and Synthesis

-Hierarchical synthesis organizes a design into smaller modules instead of treating the complete design as one large block.
+Hierarchical synthesis divides a design into logical modules, allowing each functional block to remain clearly separated during the synthesis process.

 ```text
 Top Module